 Netta Phillet

 Jagjeet Bhardwaj is a retired scientist who now devotes her life to full-time volunteer work.
-For the past thirty-five years she has volunteered for many organizations including the Girl Guides of Canada, Red Cross Society, the Marian Centre and the Millwoods Welcome Centre for Newcomers.
-Mrs. Bhardwaj is also a member of the Provincial Court Nominating Committee of Alberta.
-She is a recipient of the Centennial Medal from the Province of Alberta in recognition of her multifaceted volunteer work.
-She has also been honoured by the Indo-Canadian Women’s Association, with whom she has served as president and is currently treasurer for a third term.
-She also edited several publications for them.
-She has been nominated for the YWCA Tribute to Women of Distinction Award.
+For almost 40 years she has volunteered for many organizations including the Girl Guides of Canada, Red Cross Society, the Marian Centre and the Millwoods Welcome Centre for Newcomers.
+Mrs. Bhardwaj was also a member of the Provincial Court Nominating Committee of Alberta.
+She is a recipient of the Queen’s Platinum Jubilee Medal as well as the Centennial Medal, both from the Province of Alberta

-Rev. Audrey Brooks, (M. ED.; M. Div.) is a retired chaplain with the Unitarian Church of Edmonton.
 For many years she facilitated the Interfaith Centre’s annual concert as well as our UN International Day of Peace celebrations, the UN International Day for the Elimination of Racial Discrimination commemorations and the Genocide Memorial Services.
-She also serves on the Board of the Central Region Interfaith Housing Initiative which works to end homelessness in Edmonton.
-Audrey is involved with the Missing and Murdered Women and Girls marches; served on the Truth and Reconciliation Commission as part of the University of Alberta Interfaith Chaplain’s Association; is a founding member of the U of Alberta Pride Alumni Association; and is a Raging Granny.
-She is the mother of 5, grandmother of 13, great grandmother of 13, and great great grandmother of Lincoln, who was born in October of 2020.
+She also serves on the board of the Edmonton Interfaith Housing Society which works to end homelessness.
+Audrey is involved with the Missing and Murdered Women and Girls marches; served on the Truth and Reconciliation Commission as part of the University of Alberta Interfaith Chaplain’s Association; is a founding member of the U of Alberta Pride Alumni Association and is a Raging Granny.
+She has received three awards for her social justice work in the larger community, and most recently the King Charles III Coronation Medal.

 Avau Fast was born in Baluchistan, a beautiful region north west of India, during the British colonial period.
 She grew up in an area replete with different ethnicities.
 Later in India no matter where she lived there were churches, temples, synagogues and mosques around the railway colony where she lived.
 Before attending boarding school she lived with her aunt, and every morning as they walked to pick up fresh vegetables from the market, at each place of worship on the way, they would stop to pray.
 She recalls that she really did not mind as this gave her a few seconds to rest her weary feet.
 Avau looks upon India as an old multicultural country and Canada as a new one.
 As a born Zoroastrian she is proud to be a part of the Canadian mosaic; studying and working among different faiths and cultures has always been her interest in life.